bleuf1sh/git-byLines/README.md

 ![Demo](demo-images/demo_flow.png?raw=true "Demo")

+## Features
+- Intelligently add contributors using the *Authored-by* or *Co-authored-by* syntax based on selection count or if an *Authored-by* is already present
+- Prevents adding duplicate authors
+- Ability to disable for an individual repo
+- Remembers and Auto selects the previously used byLines
+- Displays a preview before ammending of the final commit message for confirmation
+- Currently supports adding up to 26 contributors
+- Python 2 and 3 compatible

 ## What makes this different than other approaches out there?
 There are no specific commands to remember or configurations to setup before use.
 The code is triggered upon any **git commit** command performed within any git repo.
+Thereby achieving that natural flow similiar to signing your name after writing an email.

 ## How does it work?
 git-byLines overloads the git command via shell function and is triggered upon any **git commit** command.